-We have calculated the gap in the excitation spectrum at the Fermi surface, $\Delta_{\KF}$ (Eq.~(\ref{eq:gap})), for the LJ and the SW interaction model, for a wide range of densities, characterized by the Fermi wave number $\KF $, and $s$-wave scattering lengths $\a0$.
+We have calculated the gap in the excitation spectrum at the Fermi surface, $\Delta_{\KF}$ (see Eq.~(\ref{eq:gap})), for the LJ and the SW interaction model, for a wide range of densities, characterized by the Fermi wave number $\KF $, and $s$-wave scattering lengths $\a0$.
 A first overview is shown in Fig.~\ref{fig:GapSWLJbare}, where the higher values of $\Delta_F$ correspond to larger values of $|\a0|$.

-Figs. \ref{fig:GapSWLJbare} provide two pieces of information: One is an assessenent of the accuracy of the approximate solution (\ref{eq:GapApprox}) which is obviously qute good throughout the whole regime of interaction strengths and densities.
-The major difference comes, at hight densities, from the deviation of the vaccum scattering length from $a_F$.
+Figs. \ref{fig:GapSWLJbare} provide two pieces of information: One is an assessment of the accuracy of the approximate solution (\ref{eq:GapApprox}).
+This is obviously quite good throughout the whole regime of interaction strengths and densities.
+The major difference comes, at high densities, from the deviation of the vacuum scattering length $a_0$ from $a_F$ defined in Eq. (\ref{eq:aFdef}).
 The general dependence of the gap on both the interaction strength and the density is quite similar, in particular the exponential dependence on the scattering length holds over many orders of magnitude.
 This is consistent with the general feature spelled out in Sec. \ref{ssec:Gapeq} that medium-- and finite--range corrections are manifested in the pre-factor in Eq. (\ref{eq:scaled}).
-This pre-factor is universal as long as the in-medium scattering length is of the form (\ref{eq:aofa0}) which is the case, amomg others, if the momentum dependence of $\tilde{\cal W}(k)$ is linear.
-Deviations from this universal behavior can only be expected from the quadratic behavior of $\tilde{\cal W}(k)$ for $0\le k \lesssim\KF$ which is a direct manification of many-body effects.
-Indeed, this correlation effect is significant: We show in Fig. \ref{fig:VSCkfkf} the ratio $a_F/\a0$, see Eq.~(\ref{eq:aFdef}), in the density/interaction strengt regimes where the gasp is larger than $10^{-10}\EF$.
+This pre-factor is universal as long as the in-medium scattering length is of the form (\ref{eq:aofa0}) which is the case, among others, if the momentum dependence of $\tilde{\cal W}(k)$ is linear.
+Deviations from this universal behavior can only be expected from the quadratic behavior of $\tilde{\cal W}(k)$ for $0\le k \lesssim\KF$ which is a direct manifestation of many-body effects.
+Indeed, this correlation effect is significant: We show in Fig. \ref{fig:VSCkfkf} the ratio $a_F/\a0$, see Eq.~(\ref{eq:aFdef}), in the density/interaction strength regimes where the gap is larger than $10^{-10}\EF$.
 Evidently, the behavior is, in that regime, neither linear, nor a universal function of $a_0\KF$.
 Only at very small values of $\a0\KF$ where the gap is of the order of $10^{-8}\EF$, a linear behavior might be interpreted, but the slope of such a linear behavior depends on the interaction model.
-Calculations at even lower density where a linear regime might be found require a much bigger mesh than used here to reliably resolve the region $0\le k \lesssim\KF$.
+Calculations at even lower density where a linear regime might be found require a much bigger mesh than the one used here to reliably resolve the region $0\le k \lesssim\KF$.